MRtrix3/cmdline-tutorial/docs/introduction.rst

     $ echo look how ordinary these characters are: '!#$^&*?[](){}<>~;|\'

-Unless encapsulated in single quotes, individual special characters can also be marked to loose their special meaning using the backslash.
+Unless encapsulated in single quotes, individual special characters can also be marked to lose their special meaning using the backslash.
 For instance, ``\'argument with spaces\'`` would expand to three arguments ``'argument``, ``with``, and ``spaces'``.
-The only exception to this rule is the newline character which allows to write commands that span across multiple lines.
+The only exception to this rule is the newline character, which allows commands to span across multiple lines:

  .. code-block:: console

     $ echo look how ordinary these characters are: '!#$^&*?[](){}<>~;|\' \
     and \'

-Double quotes ``"`` are used for "weak" quoting, which escapes all characters expect for ``\``, ``$`` and itself.
-This allows to deactivate some of the shell's interpretations (spaces, single-quotes, pattern matching, pathname expansions) while others remain active (such as parameter expansion ``$``).
+Double quotes ``"`` are used for *weak quoting*, which escapes all characters expect for ``\``, ``$`` and itself.
+This disables some of the shell's interpretations (spaces, single-quotes, pattern matching, pathname expansions) while others remain active (such as parameter expansion ``$``).

  .. code-block:: console